mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Footpath is overgrown with grass/nettles and weeds.
+Crossing point, with textured paving for visually impaired is 90 per cent covered with soil and foliage.
+Extremely difficult to see cars speeding round the corner.
+The footpath has been marked up with spray paint saying 300m but that was several weeks ago and nothing has been done.
+This is the path used by many to take children to school and car drivers are unable to see them crossing the road until the last minute., 17th June :- [7722804](https://www.fixmystreet.com/report/7722804)
+- Other damage to pavement i.e. cobbles, raised mound/surface problem, 17th June :- [7722505](https://www.fixmystreet.com/report/7722505)
 - Bad damage to pavement, 17th June :- [7722200](https://www.fixmystreet.com/report/7722200)
 - Trolly in brook which is causing an obstruction, 17th June :- [7722049](https://www.fixmystreet.com/report/7722049)
 - Light sensor is not detecting vehicles problem, 17th June :- [7721509](https://www.fixmystreet.com/report/7721509)